Information

 "I'd like to find this creature, ghost or not preferably before it gets too dark," Elfric decided.
 "We'll need to agree on a path now, and follow it.
 If we get nowhere, we'll leave a marker for where we've been and come back another day."

-The guild of 7 agrees on a path, but soon, a sultry, mysterious voice speaks out.
+The guild of 7 agreed to take the left path, but soon, a sultry, mysterious voice spoke out.

 "I would not go down that path if I were you," someone cooed smoothly.
-The group looked around.
-The surroundings weren't just dead wood trees, there was an old tomb structure as well, as if the place had been used burial grounds before.
 Perched atop an entryway for an underground tomb was a black Irion with emerald-tipped feathers.
 The rune markings on his shoulders and near his eyes glowed bright green.
 He was resting coolly, smug-looking even.
+Had he'd been there this whole time watching them?
 Valtam narrowed his eyes at the bird.

-"And why not, stranger?" the ram carefully treaded, stepping forward.
+"And why not, stranger?" the ram carefully tread, stepping forward.
+Sven mimicked him, paw ready to draw his sword that he carried on his back.
 The Irion was unfazed by the gesture, and smirked.

 "Have you not heard?
 There's a monster that resides in these woods.
 Your fox friend is absolutely right.
 It is a ghost lurking about.
 These old grounds used to be a burial site, a graveyard.
 Once a beautiful forest with leaves of green, one summer day, the forest leaves withered suddenly and simply never came back the following year.
 They say the ground is cursed forever by the burial of a royal family.
 There's an old fort not far from here that belonged to them as well," the griffin smoothly explained.

 "And the path we agreed on taking is where the ghost resides?"
 Elfric asked before Valtam could get an edge in.
-Hanji looked ready to run down the path, eager to meet the ghost, while Asch and Teba turned pale at the thought.
+Hanji looked ready to run down the path, eager to meet the ghost, while Asch and Teba remained pale.

 "Precisely.
 It would be an utmost despair if I simply didn't warn you beforehand.
-Such a creature has taken the lives of many, I would feel so dreadfully responsible should you die," the stranger dramatized.
+Such a creature has taken the lives of many, I would feel so dreadfully responsible should you die," the stranger dramatically raised a front foot to the side of his face, feigning guilt.
 Val and Sven exchanged unamused looks with each other, then looked back to the Irion, who was now preening a front claw.

 "Well, thank you, then.
 We are in fact looking for the ghost to see if there's something we could do about it," Elfric nodded.
 "Then this is the path we will continue down after all.
 We are quite capable as fighters, so you need not worry about us."

-Hours pass, and the group reaches the dead end.
-No sighting of a ghost anywhere.
+An hour passed, and the group reached the dead end.
+No sighting of a ghost anywhere and twilight had set in.

 "This is fucking great.
 That birdbrain lied.
 It was clearly down the other path this entire time!"
-Sven bitched loudly.
-Everyone was tired, sore, and the air was growing foggy and cold.
-Dusk was setting in.
+Sven yelled in frustration.
+Everyone was tired from walking and the air was growing foggy and cold.

 "Unfortunately, it's getting too dark.
 There'll be no moon tonight, and we didn't bring torches.
 We'll go back and mark the other path as the one we'll need to take another day.
 For now, let's hurry back and get out of these woods," Elfric proclaimed.
 Teba and Asch nodded hurriedly.
-They didn't like how spooky this place was, especially since the Irion told them before it had been a graveyard and was cursed.
+They didn't like how spooky this place was, especially since the Irion told them before it was cursed.

-The group travels back to where they met the Irion, except now he's not there.
-Hanji marks the alternate path using stones and organizing them in a specific pattern.
-A chill runs up Haluk's spine.
-He nickers uncomfortably.
+The group arrived back to the crypts and tombs where they had met the Irion, but now the large bird was no longer there.
+Hanji marked the alternate path using stones and organizing them in a specific pattern.
+A chill suddenly ran up Haluk's spine.
+He nickered uncomfortably.

 "Haluk, you alright?"
-Hanji asks.
-She notices the Neela is on edge and fidgety.
-Suddenly a floating axe appears at the side of Haluk, the blade meeting his neck.
-The axe begins to wind back.
+Hanji asked.
+The Neela looked around anxiously, fidgeting in place as he did so.
+Suddenly a floating axe appeared at the side of Haluk, the blade meeting his neck.
+The axe began to wind back.
 "HALUK, DUCK DOWN!"
-Hanji yells, and the Neela quickly reacts in time as the axe swipes sideways through the air.
-The ghost appears before, cackling darkly.
-It becomes obvious that the axe belongs to him.
-The guild readies themselves for a fight against a ghostly Dungarde.
+Hanji yelled, and the Neela quickly reacted in time as the axe swiped sideways through the air.
+The wielder of the axe appeared corporeal now, cackling darkly.
+It was a ghostly dungarde.
+It wore purple armor, and its singular eye glowed red and yellow.
+And unlike the Skellington family's dungarde, this one was far less interested in being friends.

-After the fight, the Dungarde collapses to the ground.
-The ghostly entity within it leaves the body and disappears into the breeze. all that's left of the Dungarde physically is a skull, some armor, and its axe, now dull and lifeless.
+However, the ghostly entity within it escaped the body and disappeared into the breeze.
+All that was left behind physically was a skull and its axe, dull, chipped and lifeless.

 "What the actual fuck...all that and it isn't truly gone?
 It'll probably go inhabit something else and start the process all over!"
 Teba shuddered nervously.
 Asch clung to him shaking.
-They were ready to get out of there, fearful of another ghostly axe coming out of nowhere to swing at them. a branch cracks somewhere nearby, sending Teba and Asch cowering up into a tree.
+They were ready to get out of there, fearful of another ghostly axe coming out of nowhere to swing at them.
+A branch cracked somewhere nearby, sending Teba and Asch cowering up into a large dead tree.

 "You son of a bitch, you sent us down the wrong path, and wasted our time," Sven bit out.
 He moved forward ready to strike the bird down, but Val stopped him with his hoof.
 But the look on the ram's face was clearly just as murderous.